Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Materials and methods

 \subsubsection{Validation}

-The quality of both tibia and femur models were evaluated by computing three metrics: compactness (ability to represent the variability of the training dataset), generality (ability to fit the testing dataset) and specificity (ability to generate shapes similar to the training dataset), as described by Davies et al. \cite{Davies2008}.
+The quality of both tibia and femur SSMs were evaluated by computing three metrics, as described by Davies et al. \cite{Davies2008}: compactness (ability to represent the variability of the training dataset), generality (ability to fit the testing dataset) and specificity (ability to generate shapes similar to the training dataset).

-The full bone reconstruction accuracy has been tested by fitting the SSMs to the proximal and distal extremities of the 41 tibias and femurs of the testing dataset.
+The full bone reconstruction accuracy was assessed by fitting the SSMs to the proximal and distal extremities of the 41 tibias and femurs of the testing dataset.
 The fitting duration has been registered and its accuracy has been evaluated by comparing the fitted models to the full bones manually segmented in terms of RMSE and HD.

-The landmarks computation was validated based on the analysis of 11 femoral landmarks detailed in Figure \ref{fig:femur-landmarks}.
-The computed landmarks were compared to ground truth landmarks acquired from manual picking on the 41 shapes of the testing dataset.
-The 11 femoral landmarks were determined twice by one surgeon on 3 modalities : CT images, virtual 3D model, and 3D printed model.
-The impact of the modality used on the landmarks determination accuracy, as well as the intra observer precision have been studied in a previous publication \cite{Clave2023}.
-It was found that the existing variability on the acquired landmarks did not impact the axis and planes derived from them, and that no modality was more reliable than another.
-Therefore, the ground truth for each landmark was defined as the barycenter of the corresponding landmarks picked manually on each modality.
+The landmarks computation was validated based on the analysis of 17 primary landmarks (11 femoral and 6 tibial) detailed in Fig \ref{fig:landmarks}.
+The computed landmarks were compared to ground truth landmarks acquired manually on the 41 shapes of the testing dataset.
+The 11 femoral landmarks were determined twice by two orthopaedic surgeons on 3 modalities : CT images, virtual 3D models, and 3D printed models.
+A previous study showed that no modality was more reliable than another and that the intra observer variability did not impact the computation of secondary parameters \cite{Clave2023}.
+The 7 tibial landmarks were thus determined twice by two orthopaedic surgeons on virtual 3D models only.
+The ground truth for each landmark was defined as the barycenter of the corresponding landmarks picked manually.
 The computed landmarks accuracy was evaluated in terms of distance (in millimetres) to the ground truth landmarks.
+As an exception, the tibial condyles centres were computed from 5 points picked on the edge of both the lateral and medial plateau, and their accuracy was evaluated through the angular error (in degrees) of the line they form.